-Lanting Huitong primarily engages in technology research and development and support, and the primary business of its subsidiary, Shanghai Ouku, is investment holding in Shenzhen Megacombine Technology Co.
-Lanting Gaochuang performs certain research and development functions.
-Chongqing Xuyi conducts the purchase of products.
-Shenzhen Xuyi and Jiaxing Xuyang provide logistic service and assistance for Ezbuy Holdings Limited.
-Some of them hold certain assets and perform certain functions that are important to the operations of our business.
+We conduct part of the marketing, administrative, fulfillment, technology research and development and other supporting functions through our VIEs incorporated in China.
+Some of the VIEs hold certain assets and perform certain functions that are important to the operations of our business.
 If any of our VIEs goes bankrupt and all or part of their assets become subject to liens or rights of third-party creditors, we may be unable to continue some or all of our business activities, which could materially and adversely affect our business, financial condition and results of operations.
 If any of our VIEs undergoes a voluntary or involuntary dissolution or liquidation proceeding, third-party creditors may claim rights to some or all of these assets, thereby hindering our ability to operate our business in the PRC, which may materially and adversely affect our business, financial condition and results of operations.